 Skip to Main Content

-This project addresses the challenge of timely threat detection in crowded public places by developing human-in-the-loop gun detection solutions.
-The proposed solution will improve emergency response times and resource allocation by integrating AI-driven detection with real-time visualization capabilities.
-The project aims to improve the efficiency of law enforcement and emergency services by providing real-time threat detection (particularly for detecting guns in videos and marking the corresponding videos as anomaly) and response recommendations through a visualization dashboard.
+This project addressed the challenge of timely threat detection in crowded public places by developing human-in-the-loop gun detection solutions.
+The proposed solution intended to improve emergency response times and resource allocation by integrating AI-driven detection with real-time visualization capabilities.
+The project aimed to improve the efficiency of law enforcement and emergency services by providing real-time threat detection (particularly for detecting guns in videos and marking the corresponding videos as anomaly) and response recommendations through a visualization dashboard.

-The project utilizes AI-based computer vision algorithms, including deep learning models such as convolutional neural networks (CNNs) and long short-term memory networks (LSTMs).
-These algorithms are tailored to detect guns in live-stream video data from surveillance cameras in public spaces.
-The project will apply its findings through a real-time visualization dashboard, including a multi-layer security and authentication system with different access controls for different roles, such as administrator, supervisor, and operator.
-The dashboard will provide an interactive map to help law enforcement quickly identify potential threats and provide information to support effective decision-making in a crisis.
+The project utilized AI-based computer vision algorithms, including deep learning models such as convolutional neural networks (CNNs) and long short-term memory networks (LSTMs).
+These algorithms were tailored to detect guns in live-stream video data from surveillance cameras in public spaces.
+The project intended to apply its findings through a real-time visualization dashboard, including a multi-layer security and authentication system with different access controls for different roles, such as administrator, supervisor, and operator.
+The dashboard provided an interactive map to help law enforcement quickly identify potential threats and provide information to support effective decision-making in a crisis.

 Existing technology is subject to human error and consumes a significant amount of time for processing, which hinders real-time detection capabilities.
-Researchers aim to reduce human error by using an AI-based gun detection as well as a real-time visualization dashboard.
-Integrating an interactive map within the dashboard will provide a more responsive and effective decision-support tool, enhancing decision-making processes in a crisis and improving overall public safety.
-Further, researchers plan to utilize differential privacy techniques to better preserve privacy.
+Researchers aimed to reduce human error by using an AI-based gun detection as well as a real-time visualization dashboard.
+Integrating an interactive map within the dashboard intended to provide a more responsive and effective decision-support tool, enhancing decision-making processes in a crisis and improving overall public safety.
+Further, researchers had planned to utilize differential privacy techniques to better preserve privacy.

 This project began in 2024 and identified the following resources in its first year: a platform for threat detection in crowded places; datasets to leverage in support of this work; and existing tools to inform how to move forward with the research; Started planning for a demo on showing preliminary gun detection methods using the developed dashboard.

-The project leverages insights from other DHS-funded initiatives, including the ADMIRE Center and the Criminal Investigations and Network Analysis Center (CINA).
-Both the SENTRY Practitioner Advisory Board and the Industry Advisory Board will provide recommendations and insights to tailor the decision support tool to specific end-users’ needs.
-These collaborations enhance the project’s applicability to end-users and facilitate knowledge sharing across related security and defense projects.
+The project intended to leverage insights from other DHS-funded initiatives, including the ADMIRE Center and the Criminal Investigations and Network Analysis Center (CINA).
+Both the SENTRY Practitioner Advisory Board and the Industry Advisory Board provided recommendations and insights to tailor the decision support tool to specific end-users’ needs.
+These collaborations enhanced the project’s applicability to end-users and facilitate knowledge sharing across related security and defense projects.

 Join Our Newsletter